digital-asset/docs.daml.com/docs/2.10.0/docs/concepts/ledger-model/upgrade-model-in-depth.rst

 Template Parameters
 ~~~~~~~~~~~~~~~~~~~

-An upgrading template may add new optional parameters at the end of the
+The new version of a template may add new optional parameters at the end of the
-parameter sequence of the upgraded template.
-The types of the parameters
+parameter sequence of the prior version of the template.
+The types of the
-that the upgrading template has in common with the upgraded template
+parameters that the new template has in common with the prior template must be
-must be pairwise valid upgrades of the original types.
+pairwise valid upgrades of the original types.

 Deleting a parameter leads to a validation error.